W3C-Context-Graph-Community-Group/protocol/getting-started-guide.md

 - **Data** — The content wrapped by **Context Graph Protocol Language** (*CGPL*) markup and captured at an interaction event.
 - **Meaning** — The semantic domain the data refers to: what it *is about* in the world, not what it *is* on the page.
 - **Structure** — The constraints, generators, and validators of a schema (JSON Schema syntax is default).
-- **Context** — A metadata log of temporal events related to dark uncertainty calculations.
+- **Context** — A time-ordered metadata log of events that have occurred on this unit — rule firings, resolutions, asks, answers, state changes.

 Same four facets everywhere.
 That uniformity is the geometry.
 Once it's in place, the invisible becomes addressable with a URL.
 Before we can do anything, we need to be able to measure it.
 Without a shared geometry, there's no shared "perspective lines" to make comparisons at all.